PawseySC/container-workflows/_episodes/03-bio-example.md

 ...
 ```
 We can see that several proteins in the zebrafish genome match those in the human prion (interesting?).

+### Comments on Volumes ###

+Docker has several ways to mount data into containers:

+* **-v (or --volume)**
+* **--mount**

+There are some subtle differences, but here are the key points:

+* Volume mounts (-v) will create a new directory in the container, and mount your external directory there, even if the container directory doesn't exist (--mount will generate an error if the internal directory isn't present)
+* --mount is generally more performant, but requires you to be explicit in your mount command, and requires that your host machine has a specific directory structure

+In general, start with **-v**

 ### Conclusion ###